On next to soft corrections to Drell-Yan and Higgs Boson productions: Introduction

 where $g^{\cal O}_0(a_s(\mu_R^2))$ is $N$ independent and is given by

-Inclusion of more and more terms in Eq.(\ref{resumgen}) predicts the leading logarithms (LL), next to leading (NLL) etc logarithms of ${\cal O}$ to all orders in $a_s$.
+Inclusion of more and more terms in \eqref{resumgen} predicts the leading logarithms (LL), next to leading (NLL) etc logarithms of ${\cal O}$ to all orders in $a_s$.
 The functions $g^{\cal O}_i(\omega)$ are functions of process independent universal IR anomalous dimensions while $g^{\cal O}_0$ depend on the hard process.
 For inclusive reactions such as DIS, invariant mass distribution of lepton pairs in DY, Higgs boson productions in various channels, all the ingredients to perform the resummation of threshold logarithms in $N$ space up to third order (next to next to next to leading logarithmic (N$^3$LL) accuracy) are available.

-While the resummed results provide reliable predictions that can be compared against the experimental data, it is important to find out the role of sub leading terms namely $\log^i(1-z),i=0,1,\cdot \cdot \cdot$, We call them by next to SV (NSV) contributions.
-In addition to understand the role of NSV terms, the question on weather these terms can also be resummed systematically to all orders exactly like the way the leading SV terms are resummed remains unanswered satisfactorily.
-There have been several advances in this direction.
-In this paper, exploiting mass factorisation, renormalisation group invariance and using Sudakov K plus G equation we make an attempt to provide an all order result both in $z$ space and in $N$ space, which can predict NSV terms for DY and Higgs boson production to all orders in perturbation theory.
+While the resummed results provide reliable predictions that can be compared against the experimental data, it is important to find out the role of sub leading terms namely $\ln^i(1-z),i=0,1,\cdot \cdot \cdot$, We call them by next to SV (NSV) contributions.
+In addition to understand the role of NSV terms, the question on weather these terms can also be resummed systematically to all orders exactly like the way the leading SV terms are resummed remains unanswered.
+These questions have already been addressed in great detail and remarkable progress has been made in recent times leading to a better understanding of NSV terms.
+For example, applying diagrammatic techniques and using factorisation properties or through physical evolution equations, several interesting results on both fixed order as well as resummed predictions for NSV terms are available for the production of a colorless state in hadron colliders.
+See, \cite{Laenen:2008ux,Laenen:2010uz,Bonocore:2014wua,Bonocore:2015esa,Bonocore:2016awd,DelDuca:2017twk,Bahjat-Abbas:2019fqa,Soar:2009yh,Moch:2009hr,deFlorian:2014vta,Beneke:2018gvs,Bahjat-Abbas:2019fqa,Beneke:2019mua,Beneke:2019oqx} for more details.
+In this paper, exploiting mass factorisation, renormalisation group invariance and using Sudakov K plus G equation we make an attempt to provide an all order result both in $z$ space and in $N$ space, which can predict NSV terms of diagonal channels in DY and Higgs boson production to all orders in perturbation theory.